ircam-ismm/dotpi/setting-up-dev-machine.md

 Now, the command `dotpi-tools`should be available in your machine.

 ::: tip
-If you prefer to use `npx` rather tha installing the package globally, just replace `dotpi-tools` by `npx @dotpi/tools` in the remaining of these tutorials.
+If you prefer to use `npx` rather than installing the package globally, just replace `dotpi-tools` by `npx @dotpi/tools` in the remaining of these tutorials.
 :::